Where is the Lafayette Art & Wine Festival?

 YES!
 This is highly encouraged!
-Stay hydrated by refilling at any of our four water stations located 1) Near the Bank of the West Stage, 2) in La Fiesta Square next to Tutu's (formerly Chow) 3) at the Main Gate near Starbucks, and 4) near the Fiesta Stage.
+Stay hydrated by refilling at any of our water stations located 1) Near the Bank Stage, 2) at the Main Gate (corner of Mt.
+Diablo Blvd. and Oak Hill Rd) and 3) near the Fiesta Stage.

 Can I bring my own wine glass?

 No, please understand that this is a fundraiser.
 Only this year's glasses will be sold and can be served.
 If you do not want to take your glass home with you, please return it to a ticket booth for recycling.
 Please do not put it in landfill!

 Can I use last year's glass?

 No, please understand that this is a fundraiser.
 Only this year's glasses will be sold and can be served.
 If you do not want to take your glass home with you, please return it to a ticket booth for recycling.

 Yes, all ticket booths will accept almost any type of credit card/debit card including "tap" cards and Apple Pay.
 4% fee will be added to all credit card and debit transactions.
 Cash is also accepted, look for the cash only line at select ticket booths.

 Yes!
 Three stages plus the Community Stage will be playing music and providing entertainment both days.
 Music Schedule >>

 Absolutely!
 The Festival is kid and stroller friendly.
 There are three kid zones offering rides and activities for all ages and a Community Stage with entertainment!
 Check the Family Fun page for entertainment schedule.
 Don't miss Girls Crushing It, located in the Uncle Yu's parking lot at the corner of Oak Hill Road and Mt.
 Diablo Blvd.
 Family Fun >>